Kevin O'Higgins: Irish Civil War

 O'Higgins feared, as did many of his colleagues, that a prolonged civil conflict would give the British an excuse, in the eyes of the world, to reassert their control in the Free State.
 He was given a nominal posting to the Irish Army during the early stages of the war, which he described as "very short, though very brilliant".
 General Richard Mulcahy was less impressed, recalling that "O'Higgins' personal presence in the Adjutant-General's office at that time (July–August 1922) was the personal presence of a person who didn't understand what was going on".

-In August 1922, following Collins' assassination, O'Higgins was moved from the Army to Ministry of Home Affairs.
+In August 1922, following Collins's assassination, O'Higgins was moved from the Army to Ministry of Home Affairs.
 O'Higgins had formed a negative view of Cosgrave, having worked under him at Local Government, and was not happy when the latter was appointed President of the Executive Council.
 Of the alternatives Mulcahy had been seen as indecisive, pedantic and too close to the Army (opinions which the subsequent Kenmare incident would make widespread), whereas O'Higgins himself was not avowedly republican.
-In the Government of the 3rd Dáil, he would be classed, along with Desmond FitzGerald, as one of the “Donnybrook set" – out of step with the rest on issues such as Irish language, autarky and militarism.
+In the Government of the 3rd Dáil, he would be classed, along with Desmond FitzGerald, as one of the "Donnybrook set" – out of step with the rest on issues such as Irish language, autarky and militarism.

 O'Higgins had set up the Garda Síochána, but by September 1922, the force was experiencing indiscipline in the ranks.
 He appointed Eoin O'Duffy as Garda Commissioner.
-At the time O'Duffy was a fine organiser and worked for the emergence of a respected and unarmed police force.
+At the time, O'Duffy was a fine organiser and worked for the emergence of a respected and unarmed police force.
 O'Duffy insisted on a Catholic nationalist ethos to distinguish the Gardaí from their RIC predecessors.
 He became increasingly authoritarian in later years, however, a fact that caused several high-profile arguments between himself and O'Higgins.
-Cosgrave appointed O'Higgins as Vice-President in December that year.
+Cosgrave appointed O'Higgins as vice-president in December that year.